Varniex/manim_videos/README.md

       Check out the [YouTube channel](https://www.youtube.com/c/TheoremofBeethoven) and [GitHub repo](https://github.com/Elteoremadebeethoven/AnimationsWithManim)
 3. ManimCommunity version: Check out the [tutorials](https://docs.manim.community/en/v0.3.0/tutorials.html) on their [website](https://www.manim.community/)

 **Note**: The library Manim is open source and licensed under MIT license.
-The source codes in this repository are only to be used for [Wired Physics](https://www.youtube.com/c/WiredPhysics).
+The source codes in this repository are only to be used for [WiredPhysics](https://www.youtube.com/c/WiredPhysics).

-Copyright &copy; 2021 Wired Physics
+Copyright &copy; 2021 WiredPhysics